• Skip to primary navigation

 Fresh, Frozen or Dried Fruit

 To add even more sweetness and fiber.
 Mixed berries, apples, or pears make incredible oatmeal toppings.
-I love to put a spin on the classic peanut butter and banana by adding fresh raspberries or mixing in a handful of raisins for carrot cake oats.
+I love to put a spin on the classic peanut butter and banana by adding raspberry chia seed jam or mixing in a handful of raisins and walnuts for carrot cake oats.

 Protein and Fat